alex-trapp/scAge/README.md

 ## Example notebooks

-A set of 3 example Jupyter notebooks detailing how to use the scAge tool are provided in the `notebooks` directory: <br>
+A set of 3 example Jupyter notebooks detailing how to use the <b>scAge</b> tool are provided in the `notebooks` directory: <br>
 * `process_coverage_notebook.ipynb` --> processing .cov/.cov.gz Bismark-generated files into filtered binary methylation matrices <br>
 * `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation-age matrix <br>
-* `run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells, using binary single-cell matrices and the precomputed reference set <br>
+* `run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells, using binary single-cell matrices and a precomputed reference set <br>

 These notebooks use all the murine single cells from the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in depth in Figure 2 of our manuscript.
 This includes 11 hepatocytes from young livers (4-month-old), 10 hepatocytes from old livers (26-month-old), and 5 mouse embryonic fibroblasts (MEFs).
 Of note, two cells (one young fibroblast and one old fibroblast) show abberant clustering profiles using dimensionality reduction approaches ([see Figure 2c of their paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3/figures/2)).
 These cells also have high predicted epigenetic ages.
 We suppose these cells may be senescent, but these results may also simply be due to technical artifacts.